 On January 15, 1919, Boston suffered one of history’s strangest disasters: a devastating flood of molasses.
-The “Great Molasses Flood” tore through the North End and deposited so much gooey residue that locals claimed they could still smell the molasses on warm days decades later.
-Let’s take a look at this odd, tragic story.
+The “Great Molasses Flood” tore through the city's North End and deposited so much gooey residue that locals claimed they could still smell the molasses on warm days decades later.

-The massive tank was nearly full on January 15 thanks to a recent infusion of 2.3 million gallons of Puerto Rican molasses.
+The massive tank was nearly full on January 15, thanks to a recent infusion of 2.3 million gallons of molasses from Puerto Rico.
 Just after noon, something went horribly wrong.
 Witnesses later recalled hearing a noise like gunfire as the tank’s rivets popped and the steel sides ripped open.
 Suddenly, 26 million pounds of molasses were tearing down Commercial Street in a 15-foot wave.

-A giant wave of a sticky foodstuff sounds like something from a cartoon, but the surging molasses were a shockingly destructive force.
-The wave moved at upwards of 35 miles per hour, and the power was sufficient to rip buildings off of their foundations.
+A giant wave of a sticky foodstuff sounds like something from a cartoon, but the surging molasses was a shockingly destructive force.
+The wave moved at upwards of 35 mph, and the power was sufficient to rip buildings off of their foundations.
 The molasses snapped the support girders from an elevated train track and smashed multiple houses.
-The Massachusetts Foundation for the Humanities’ website says the property damage alone totaled around $100 million in today’s dollars.
+The Massachusetts Foundation for the Humanities’s website claimed the property damage alone totaled around $100 million in today’s dollars.

-Even after the victims had been pulled from the muck, cleanup crews quickly learned that getting rid of two million gallons of molasses is no small task.
-Stephen Puleo writes about one of the chief obstacles to the cleanup in his book Dark Tide: firefighters couldn’t just use their hoses to blast the molasses off of building and streets with fresh water.
+Even after the victims had been pulled from the muck, cleanup crews quickly learned that getting rid of 2 million gallons of molasses is no small task.
+In his book Dark Tide, Stephen Puleo wrote about one of the chief obstacles to the cleanup: firefighters couldn’t just use their hoses to blast the molasses off of buildings and streets with fresh water.
 Eventually they realized that saltwater would cut the hardened molasses and enable them to hose it down the streets into gutters.
-Thanks to all the foot traffic of rescue workers, cleanup crews, and rubberneckers, the sticky mess quickly moved around the city via peoples’ shoes.
-In all, the cleanup effort required over 80,000 manhours.
+Thanks to all the foot traffic of rescue workers, cleanup crews, and rubberneckers, the sticky mess quickly moved around the city via people's shoes.
+In all, the cleanup effort required over 80,000 man-hours.

 The Blame Game